Capital Product Partners (NASDAQ:CPLP) Downgraded by StockNews.com

-Capital Product Partners (NASDAQ:CPLP – Get Rating) was downgraded by StockNews.com from a “buy” rating to a “hold” rating in a research report issued on Monday.
+StockNews.com lowered shares of Capital Product Partners (NASDAQ:CPLP – Get Rating) from a buy rating to a hold rating in a research note published on Monday morning.

-Other equities research analysts have also issued reports about the stock.
-B. Riley reaffirmed a “buy” rating on shares of Capital Product Partners in a report on Wednesday, November 9th.
-TheStreet raised shares of Capital Product Partners from a “c+” rating to a “b-” rating in a report on Thursday, November 10th.
+CPLP has been the topic of several other research reports.
+TheStreet upgraded shares of Capital Product Partners from a c+ rating to a b- rating in a research note on Thursday, November 10th.
+B. Riley restated a buy rating on shares of Capital Product Partners in a report on Wednesday, November 9th.

 Capital Product Partners Stock Performance